uliwitness/chirp/README.md

 Installation
 ------------

-Upload the contents of this folder to your server, so it resides at the root of a domain or sub-domain.
-Edit the settings.ini file to contain login information to a MySQL database.
+Upload the chirp_install.php file to your server, so it resides at the root of a domain or sub-domain.
-Then bring up the site in a browser and you'll get a form to create your admin user.
+Run it, and it will download Chirp into a "chirp" subfolder and create a .htaccess file for you, then let you move on to setting up your database and an admin user.
+Run the chirp_install.php file again whenever you wish to update to the newest version of Chirp.

 Usage
 -----

-You MUST install this on one domain or sub-domain at root level.
+You MUST install this on one domain or sub-domain at root level (the domain name will be your user name).
 This is then equivalent to one "Twitter account" for one person, and will import statuses from other people whose RSS feeds you subscribe to ("follow").

 To follow someone, use the Follow link *on your server* and type in their domain name (without the "http://"!)
 (It will then know to look for an RSS feed on that domain, at